 Tinos Windmills

-The traditional windmills of Tinos: A drive around Tinos will bring you to many architectural and artistic treasures of folk art.
-Fine examples of the local architecture are the many windmills scattered in the weathering hills of Tinos.
-The first windmills were established during the Venetian occupation and there was an immediate need for their construction as the locals extended quickly their cultivated areas.
+A drive around Tinos will bring you to many architectural and artistic treasures of folk art.
+The many windmills scattered in the weathering hills of the island are some of the finest examples of local architecture.

-In many cases, the daily needs required the extensive use of the windmills as the island used to export flour during the years of the Greek Revolution (early 19th century).
-During the Second World War, the millers of Tinos would often put their own lives into danger by grinding flour late at night, as it was considered illegal by the Nazi troops to keep food and not give it to the foreign army.
-The windmills were usually circular in shape and were built near streets and crossroads to make flour transport easier.
+The strong northern winds that Tinos is often prone to created the ideal conditions for the mills’ functioning.
+In many cases, the islanders’ daily needs required the extensive use of windmills.
+They also contributed significantly to the economy of the island, which would export flour during the years of the Greek Revolution (early 19th century).
+During the Second World War, the millers would often put their own lives in danger by grinding flour late at night, which was prohibited by the Nazi troops.

 DISCOVER MORE ABOUT TINOS